jguerber/intro-git/README.md

 :computer: Alice and Bob agree that they will work on two separate branches : Alice creates a branch (git panel > new branch), called "alice-examples" and commit new examples on this branch.
 Be sure to tick "Sync branch with remote" so that the new branch is also created on GitHub.
 Bob creates a branch called "bob-optim" and commits an optimized version of their function there.

 :computer: Alice can thus work on their new examples in main.R while using the old version of R/functions.R and `push` them, while Bob can work on their optimisation in R/main.R and `push` them.
-Compare the state of the project between Alice's computer, Bob's computer, the "alice-examples", "main" and "bob-optim" branches on GitHub.
+Take some time to compare the state of the project between Alice's computer, Bob's computer, the "alice-examples", "main" and "bob-optim" branches on GitHub while you commit the changes and push/pull them.

-## 2b - rassembler des branches localement
+## 2b - reuniting branches locally

 - `merge`

+:golf: Bob is happy with the optimisation changes and wants to integrate them in the "main" branch so that Alice can benefit from the performance gains.

+:computer: On Bob's computer, select the "main" branch with the arrows in the top-right corner of the git panel.
+Type `git merge bob-optim` in the terminal.

+:clipboard: Because there are no other recent commit on the main branch since the "bob-optim" branched out, the merge is "fast-forwarded": "main" is updated to point to the last commit of "bob-optim".

+:computer: Bob can `push` from the main branch.
+Go to the GitHub page : changes that were done on the "bob-optim" branch are now integrated in the new version of the "main" branch !
+Alice can pull the new version of the main branch.

-## 2c - rassembler des branches avec GitHub
+## 2c - reuniting branches on the remote server

-- comparer des branches publiées grâce aux Pull Requests
+- compare published branches with `Pull Requests`

+:golf: Alice would also like to add their changes to the main branch.
+However, look at the history on Alice's "alice-examples" branch and compare them to the commit history on branch main: the commits that Bob added are on the main branch, but not on Alice's branch.

+:clipboard: Reuniting branches with non-trivial differences is hard.
+To make sure that reuniting will not erase your collaborator's work, it is better to compare branches **as they are on the server** rather than playing around with other people's work locally and then pushing.

+:computer: From Alice's GitHub account, go to the server's "alice-examples" branch and create a pull request to Bob's main branch.
+GitHub will automatically check that the new examples are not erasing any work done by Bob on the main branch.
+There even is a comment section so that Bob can provide feedback to Alice's changes and agree to `merge` the changes.

+:clipboard: Unlike the fast-forward merge of the previous section, GitHub creates a new commit that unites Alice's branch with the main branch.

+:computer: After the PR is merged, Alice and Bob can `pull` the updated main branch and end up with the same version of their two sets of changes on their respective computers.

+:golf: If you're done early, feel free to play around a bit more.
+Here's a challenge: what if Bob and Alice had made changes in the same file instead of having worked separately ?
+Try it out !